elmomoilanen/Hashmap/README.md

 gcc test_prog.c -I./include -L. -lhashmap -o test_prog -Wall -Wextra -Werror -std=c11 -g
 ```

-This command compiles a `test_prog.c` source code file that uses the library.
-The contents of the source code file could be similar to
+would compile a `test_prog.c` source code file that uses this library.

+Following code section gives a concrete example of how to use this library.

 ```C
 #include <assert.h>